SteveJustin1963/tec-MINT/MINT2 MANUAL EXTENDED.md

+*"The Excessively Scribbled-Upon, Over-Explained, and Possibly Bewildering Edition of the MINT Programming Language Manual (Now with 67% More Footnotes and Unnecessary Asides!)"*
-MINT Programming Language version 2.0
+MINT version 2.0

+By Stephen Justin

 - if a program, function or command has any type of logical or syntax error, it will corrupt MINTS ability accept even correct input and or run correct input
 - all input MUST be prefect and error free for the code to run error free unless there is a bug in the code.